longmach/longmach/README.md

-- 👋 Hi, I’m Long Mach
+- Hello there 👋
-- 👀 I’m interested in Computer Science, obviously ;).
+- I currently looking for fulltime SWE position.
-- 🌱 I’m currently learning Assembly, C, C++, Python, Rust, Flask, Flutter.
+- 🌱 My projects are in Python, C++, C, Assembly, Flask.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me: long.b.mach@gmail.com